moxystudio/rfcs-oss/rfcs/0004-eslint-config-import.md

         import classnames from 'classnames';
         import PropTypes from 'prop-types';
         import React from 'react';

+        import b from '../../../b';
+        import a from '../a';
         ```

+        We also benefit from this rule by having a sorting of relative imports by folder depth as a side effect as noted in the previous example by the order of the `b` and the `a` import.
     - force a new line between each import group with `'import/order': [1, { 'alphabetize': { 'order': 'asc' } }]`
         Example:
         ```js